March 6-12, 2016

 Food as Medicine in the Concrete Jungle

-In New York City, New York, Alternative Breaks be partnering with God’s Love We Deliver to prepare and serve food to individuals living with serious diseases such as HIV/AIDS and cancer, who are not able to provide quality meals for themselves as a result of their illnesses.
+Again this year, Alternative Breaks be partnering with God’s Love We Deliver to prepare and serve food to individuals living with serious diseases such as HIV/AIDS and cancer, who are not able to provide quality meals for themselves as a result of their illnesses.
 Every day, God’s Love We Deliver prepares and delivers close to 4,6000 meals.

 NEW!
 Environmentalism Trip